 The research outline documents will be read by independent reviewers (chosen for their expertise and experience by your departmental course convenor) and a report produced.
-This may, depending on your department's practice, be made following a meeting with the research outline approval panel.
-The outcome of the panel report may indicate the need for minor or major corrections.
-All requested amendments must be completed and the outline formally approved by the course convenor and Director of Doctoral Studies by the end of your first year of registration.
+This may, depending on your department's practice, be made following a meeting with the review panel.
+The outcome of the panel report may indicate the need for corrections.
+All requested amendments must be completed and the outline formally approved by the course convenor and DDS by the end of your first year of registration.
 You will not be allowed to fully re-register in the next academic year without completing the research outline process.
-We take this deadline very seriously, as experience shows that those who cannot produce an outline in their first year are extremely unlikely to complete the PhD.
+We take this deadline very seriously, as experience shows that those who cannot produce an outline in their first year are unlikely to complete the PhD.

-\Please note that current ESRC 1+3 students who are moving directly into first year PhD following MSc Social Research Methods course do not need to take part in the above process, but may need to participate informally in some aspects.
+\Please note that current ESRC 1+3 students do not need to take part in the above process, but may need to participate informally in some aspects informally.
 Please see relevant department requirements in Annex 1-4